mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The Aslan sound frequency table shows the relative frequencies to be expected for various sounds in the Aslan language.
-For example, the relative frequency of ‘f’ as an initial consonant is 5:87 and that of ‘h’ as a final consonant is 10:47.
+For example, the relative frequency of 'f' as an initial consonant is 5:87 and that of 'h' as a final consonant is 10:47.

 Pronunciations: This table is a guide to Aslan speech